On a certified VMS-Smagorinsky Reduced Basis model with LPS pressure stabilisation: Numerical Results

 In Fig. \ref{chap:VMS::fig:DeltaCav} we show the comparison of the exact error for some snapshots and the \textit{a posteriori} error bound estimator considering either including the supremizers in the velocity spaces (left) or not (right).

-Finally, in Table \ref{chap:VMS::tab:resCav} we summarize results obtained for several values of Reynold numbers, where we can observe that the absolute error between FE and RB solution is around order of $10^{-6}$ for the velocity and $10^{-8}$ for pressure.
-Moreover, we can observe that the speedup of the solution is of several thousands of magnitude, with increase of nearly 50\%, and somewhat larger errors, when no supremizers are used.
+Finally, in Table \ref{chap:VMS::tab:resCav} we summarize results obtained for several values of \black{Reynolds} numbers, where we can observe that the absolute error between FE and RB solution is around order of $10^{-6}$ for the velocity and $10^{-8}$ for pressure.
+Moreover, we can observe that the speedup of the solution is of several orders of magnitude, with increase of nearly 50\%, and somewhat larger errors, when no supremizers are used.